message/iata/AE.md

 25. Nationals of Nigeria must have a return ticket, and a hotel booking or proof of accommodation address for the period of intended stay.
 - This does not apply to passengers with a resident visa.
 26. Passengers arriving at Sharjah (SHJ) must download the ALHOSN App.
 27. Flights from Congo (Dem.
-Rep.), India, Uganda, Viet Nam, Yemen and Zambia are suspended.
+Rep.), India, Nigeria, South Africa, Uganda, Viet Nam, Yemen and Zambia are suspended.
-28. Until 30 July 2021, flights from Nigeria and South Africa are suspended.
-29. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
+28. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.